-The County Controller serves as Secretary to the Retirement Commission and as Plan Administrator.
+The Human Resources Director serves as Secretary to the Retirement Commission and as the Administrative Officer.

-The Retirement Office Supervisor serves as a staff aide to the Retirement Commission and works under the direct control of the Controller in the administration of the System.
+The Retirement Services Administrator serves as a staff aide to the Retirement Commission and as the Plan Administrator.

-The Commission has hired outside legal counsel as advisors to the Retirement Commission.
+The Commission has hired Outside Legal Counsel as advisors to the Retirement Commission.